maliahavlicek/ms4_challenger/README.md

 ### Business Goals
 - Provide a professional forum that allows users to challenge each other and interact online in a respectful, positive manner
-- Provide a safe environment where privacy is key such that adults will be comfortable allowing minor aged members to interact with peers online via the Challenger forum
+- Provide a safe environment where privacy is key such that adults will be comfortable allowing minor-aged members to interact with peers online via the Challenger forum
-- Connect like minded peers on a stable, scalable platform
+- Connect like-minded peers on a stable, scalable platform
-- Keep track of user self-tagging to be informed about cross selling and ad space revenue
+- Keep track of user self-tagging to be aligned to make informed decisions about cross-selling and ad space revenue
-- Keep track of user feature requests to make informed decisions on improvements and enhancements
+- Keep track of user feature requests to make informed decisions on improvements and enhancements so my site stays ahead of the crowd

 ## User Stories
 As a member of Challenger's website, I expect/want/need:
 - To find a challenge easily, I want the email I receive to take me to the correct challenge immediately
-- To easily see my peer's submissions for a challenge and see an averaged by group rating for each entry
+- To easily see my peer's submissions for a challenge and see an averaged group rating for each entry
-- To be able to rate my peer's submissions and change my mind as much a I desire
+- To be able to rate my peer's submissions and change my mind as much a I desire about the ratings I give
 - To easily see all the challenges I belong to
 - To know which challenges I am the master of and those that I am a member of
 - To share a private link of my submission to my friends and family so they can see the cool stuff I am doing
 - To easily set up my account
+- To retrieve a new password without too many hoops if I forgot what it was
-- To upgrade my account once I know I like the product and am willing to pay for a higher tier
+- To upgrade my account with very few steps once I know I like the product and am willing to pay for a higher tier
 - To downgrade my account if I discover I'm not using the site as much at a future time to save money
-- To be able to tell what my account settings are easily
+- To be able to tell what my account settings are easily and know when I made changes to my service level
 - To see what Service Level tiers exist at what price points and terms without digging through pages of documentation
 - To pay for a Service Level securely
-- To set up a challenge for my friends easily
+- To set up a challenge for my friends easily if I find I like being a member
-- To delete a challenge so I don't have to pay for a more costly product when I hit my limit
+- To delete my entry form a challenge at any time because it embarrasses me
+- To update an entry fast because I am ever so fond of typos
-- To update an existing challenge
+- To update an existing challenge because my description wasn't clear or I uploaded the wrong file
 - To report abusive content anonymously so I don't see offensive things and minors don't either

 ## Wireframes